ekboehm/ekboehm.github.io/content/about/about_me.md

 I am also interested in higher education admissions and the implications of the use of different selection tools -- such as GPA and standardized test scores -- for the diversity and academic achievements of students.
 Finally, I am also interested in tax policy and the desing of efficient and well-targeted fiscal policy.

 I hold a B.Sc. in Economics (with a minor in Math) from the University of Mannheim and an M.Sc. in Econometrics and Mathematical Economics from the London School of Economics.

-I like dogs and pandas :)
+Outside work, I enjoy playing volleyball and the electric guitar, and recently also embarrassing myself trying to dance tango.